I Just Learned that I Have a Terminal Illness: Now What?

 When you tell people, they will want more information.
 Like me, they had never heard of MSA.
-And, like me, they were full of questions that I could not answer.
+And like me, they were full of questions that I could not answer.
 There may be conflicting emotions.
-Most importantly, remember that you don't owe anyone that information.
+It's important to remember that you don't owe anyone information.
 Tell who you want or need to tell, and don't feel pressured to tell anyone else.

 2. What do I need to prepare for life moving forward?